szermatt/mistty/docs/source/usage.rst

     :code:`shell-file-name`, then the environment variables
     :envvar:`ESHELL` and :envvar:`SHELL`.

+    :kbd:`M-x customize-option display-comint-buffer-action` lets you
+    configure how the buffer is displayed.

   .. index:: pair: command; mistty-create-other-window

   - :kbd:`M-x mistty-create-other-window` does the same, but opens the